About

 Dr. Allie Martin

-Dr. Allie Martin (she/her) is a Mellon Faculty Fellow at Dartmouth College in the Music Department and the Cluster for Digital Humanities and Social Engagement.
+Allie (she/her) is a Mellon Faculty Fellow at Dartmouth College in the Music Department and the Cluster for Digital Humanities and Social Engagement.
 Her work explores the relationships between race, sound, and gentrification in Washington, DC.
 Utilizing a combination of ethnographic fieldwork and digital humanities methodologies, Allie considers how African-American people in the city experience gentrification as a sonic, racialized process.
 Her work has been supported by the Ford Foundation, the Smithsonian Institution, the Society for American Music, and the American Musicological Society.
 She is currently working on her first book, entitled Sonic Intersections: Listening to Gentrification in Washington, DC.

 Armond Dorsey

-Armond Dorsey (he/they) is a musician, playwright, and poet from Prince George’s County, MD whose creative works center on storytelling, Blaqueerness, the Black mundane, Black masculinity, and Afrosurrealism.
+Armond (he/they) is a musician, playwright, and poet from Prince George’s County, MD whose creative works center on storytelling, Blaqueerness, the Black mundane, Black masculinity, and Afrosurrealism.
 Armond’s writing and narrative electroacoustic compositions channel history, memory, and ethnography to thread the stories Black folk have lived, continue living with, and dream of living in.
 The practice of intentional, deep listening lays the foundation not only for Armond’s creative works but also their research.
 Armond’s research interests combine Black studies, music cognition, sound studies, and public health to curate and develop music interventions that both address racial and historical trauma as well as improve access to care for marginalized communities.

 Armond is a current first-year M.A. student in the Digital Music program at Dartmouth College.
 In June 2020, they graduated from Dartmouth College with a B.A. in Music modified with Neuroscience alongside a minor in African and African-American Studies.